AksoEo/aksobridged/README.md

 - `ip`: (str) proxied client IP address (used for rate limiting)
 - `co`: an object mapping cookie names to cookie values which will be passed verbatim to the AKSO API.
 Should be used to send the client’s session cookies.

+##### type `hic`
+This *must* be the first message a client sends upon establishing a connection.
+Then, the client must wait for the server to respond before continuing.

+This establishes the client as an API client.
+Various login-related methods will most likely break in this mode.

+Additional fields:
+- `api`: (str) api host
+- `key`: (str) api key
+- `sec`: (str) api secret

 ##### type `login`
 Additional fields: